-Timebase quantization errors were encountered at NIST during the development of a high accuracy sampling voltmeter [11].
-The NIST Wideband Sampling Voltmeter (WSV) measures the rms amplitude of periodic signals by sampling the signal's waveform using equivalent-time sampling.
-The design for this timebase and how it interacts with the signals being sampled is described in section II.
-Results from a simulation model of the voltmeter indicated the differences between the correct error model and a random error model as described in section III.
-A modified quantization scheme, which significantly reduces the errors caused by this type of timebase distortion, is described in section IV.
-In addition to the simulation studies, measurements on the NIST WSV verified the accuracy of the simulations and the improvements possible by use of the modified quantization scheme as described in section V.
+Timebase quantization errors were encountered at the National Institute of Standards and Technology (NIST) during the development of a high accuracy sampling voltmeter [11].
+The NIST wideband sampling voltmeter (WSV) measures the rms amplitude of periodic signals by sampling the signal's waveform using equivalent-time sampling.
+The design for this timebase and how it interacts with the signals being sampled are described in Section II.
+Results from a simulation model of the voltmeter indicated the differences between the correct error model and a random error model as described in Section III.
+A modified quantization scheme, which significantly reduces the errors caused by this type of timebase distortion, is described in Section IV.
+In addition to the simulation studies, measurements on the NIST WSV verified the accuracy of the simulations and the improvements possible by use of the modified quantization scheme as described in Section V.